Detecting Perspective Shifts in Multi-agent Systems: Discussion

 Our framework extends naturally to richer temporal modeling.
 Continuous-time formulations could track agent trajectories through embedding space, enabling detection of gradual drift versus abrupt shifts, change point estimation, or forecasting.
 Multi-timepoint extensions could test for monotonic trends, periodic patterns, or complex temporal dynamics.
 Incorporating causal inference frameworks with controlled interventions could also strengthen attributions of behavioral change.

+Our current hypothesis tests address what might be termed ``zeroth-order'' change detection: whether an agent's behavioral distribution has shifted at all.
+In settings where agents maintain internal state or memory, some behavioral change may be expected and even desirable, making a ``first-order'' formulation necessary, one that distinguishes normal state-driven drift from anomalous shifts, typically requiring a burn-in period to establish a baseline rate of change.
+Extending TDKPS to this regime is an important direction for monitoring stateful agents.

 Establishing semantic interpretations of TDKPS dimensions would bridge geometric and semantic perspectives.
-One could align embedding dimensions with interpretable axes through regression against external covariates, correlation with query features, or supervised alignment to human judgments, transforming TDKPS from purely relational geometry to semantically grounded representations.
+By aligning embedding dimensions with interpretable axes through regression against external covariates, correlation with query features, or supervised alignment to human judgments, transforming TDKPS from purely relational geometry to semantically grounded representations.
+Such grounding would elevate the framework from detecting that an agent \textit{has} drifted to characterizing \textit{how}: distinguishing benign drift (paraphrasing, stylistic variation) from consequential drift along directions that correlate with degraded task performance, safety violations, or other failure modes.
+This could open the door to targeted, interpretable monitoring of multi-agent systems, surfacing the few directions that matter as a scalable safeguard for deployed agentic systems.

+Our pipeline-level sensitivity analysis (Appendix~\ref{app:sensitivity}) provides initial evidence that TDKPS-based inference is robust to the choice of embedding model (Spearman $\rho > 0.99$ across four architectures) and moderately robust to retrieval depth ($\rho > 0.81$), and we confirm that the retrieval mechanism consistently selects relevant context across all query conditions (Appendix~\ref{app:retrieval_quality}), mitigating concerns that detected behavioral shifts could be driven by uninformative retrieved content.
+A more comprehensive investigation across additional pipeline configurations and application domains remains an important direction.